rizac/stream2segment/README.md

 > <sub>To check you are in the right env, type: `which pip` and you should see it's pointing inside the env folder</sub>

-### Install and activate python virtualenv (Anaconda)
+### Install and activate Python virtualenv (Anaconda)

-(Thanks to JessieMyr who wrote this for us **disclaimer: the lines below might be outdated.
-Please refer to the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for details**)
+**disclaimer: the lines below might be outdated.
+Please refer to the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for details**

 Create a virtual environment for your project

   - In the terminal client enter the following where yourenvname (like « env ») is the name you want to call your environment, and replace x.x with the Python version you wish to use.
-(To see a list of available python versions first, type conda search "^python$" and press enter.)
+(To see a list of available Python versions first, type conda search "^python$" and press enter.)
 	```
 	Conda create –n yourenvname python=x.x anaconda
 	```